 *Please excuse our mess as we are working on major revitalization of our website*

 North Dakota Paint Horse Club is a affiliated club with the American Paint Horse Association, Inc. that the home office is in Ft.
 Worth TX.
 Our boundary is the state of North Dakota.

 The North Dakota Paint Horse Club is a non profit organization whose objective is to promote an active interest in Paint Horses, be an affiliate of the “The American Paint Horse Association, and to show Paint Horses.
-The club sponsors a variety of activities, including horse shows, a stallion auction, a futurity, trail ride, and fun social events.
-It publishes the “Hoofprints” newsletter seven times a year.
-The club’s Board of Directors consists of the officers (President, Vice-President, Treasurer, and Secretary) and eight elected directors.
+The club sponsors a variety of activities, including horse shows, trail rides, and fun social events.
+The club’s Board of Directors consists of the officers (President, Vice-President, Treasurer, and Secretary) and five elected directors.
 The club also has a National Director and an Alternate to represent the club to the APHA.

 - Promotes breeding, raising, riding, and showing American Paint Horses